BenG49/cc/README.md

 # cc

 TODO:
+- actually be able to program in this language
 - add octal char, hex char, unicode code point escape codes in lexer
 - add size attribute to symbol
 - add power of two optimization for mul, div, mod